 The course I want is full.
 Can I get on a waitlist?

-How will I know if my course is cancelled?
+How will I know if my course is canceled?

 Course cancellations do happen for low-enrolled courses.
-Enrolled students will receive email correspondence from the Summer Session office with information about the cancellation and your options 1 - 2 weeks before the course start date.
-Additionally, cancelations and changes to courses will be posted in the UC Online registration portal.
+Enrolled students will receive email correspondence from the Summer Session office with information about the cancellation and your options 1-2 weeks before the course start date.
+Additionally, cancellations and changes to courses will be posted in WebSTAC.
 Tuition and fees are refunded in the event of a canceled course.

 Tuition & Financial Aid

 What are the tuition rates and fees for summer courses?

 Tuition and fees are listed with each course in the WebSTAC registration portal.

 - Late Payment: 5% of the outstanding balance (minimum $50)